jack-norrie/dotfiles/README.md

 xrandr --newmode "3840x2160_60.00" 712.75 3840 4160 4576 5312 2160 2163 2168 2237 -hsync +vsync
 xrandr --addmode Virtual1 "3840x2160_60.00"
 ```
+Finally, virtual box uses the right control key as the `HOST` key by default, which is used in combination with other keys to perform VM shortcuts.
+I would recommend rebinding this, given that right control is a modifer key that is used by many programs within your virtual machine.

 ## System Settings